Betula lenta / Black Birch

 A favorite of ours, the fine twigs and sweet inner bark of this tree make a delicious wintergreen tea with soothing properties.
 This fast growing tree thrives in forest gaps in well-drained soil.
 Its silver-purple bark is often graced with seafoam green lichen in maturity, which glows after rainstorms.
 Has permaculture applications as a dynamic accumulator of soil nutrients and both edible and medicinal properties.
 Larval host for the Green Comma butterfly.

-Habitat: Dry to mesic, sun to part shade
+Siting: Dry to moist soil, sun to part shade

 Deer Resistance: High